In 1992, I was working as a tutor at the Technical University of Berlin. The research group

 BeBox, a PowerPC-based

 with concurrent multimedia applications.

 It takes, he writes, "4 seconds to compress 20 seconds

 GSM DLL for OS/2

-Terry Fry created, and is now distributing and maintaining,
+Terry Fry created, and was at least for a while distributing and maintaining,

 Paul C.H.
 Ho and Pink Elephant Technologies have used the Patchlevel 6

 that converts between .au.gsm and .au.
 You'll need System 7.5 or

 System 7.0 and 7.1 with a Thread Manager extension; 68K and Power PC

 The tool, initially written to decompress files broadcast by